 }

-When the design team updates the button colours in Figma, the changes are automatically reflected in our UI library.
+When the design team updates the button colours in Figma, the changes are reflected in our UI library by just simply running the Node.js script.
 And once design tokens have been added to the remaining projects, this process will significantly reduce development time and ensure consistency.

 The Road Ahead for Design Tokens at Domino's